 Who do we work with?

-Our clinic team sees mainly pre-school-age children with speech, language and communication needs working closely with parents and carers.
+Our Early Years Team sees mainly pre-school-age children with speech, language and communication needs working closely with parents and carers.
 We also see some older children in full time education whose needs are best met within a clinic setting.
-If you are unsure whether to refer to this team you can contact us at our CITS advice line on 01895 488200 or email firstname.lastname@example.org and we can advise you.

 The team also provides advice and support for children and young people in full time education with motor eating, drinking and swallowing difficulties and children and young people with acquired brain injury.
 We work in partnership with all professionals that might be involved in the child’s care.